charent/ChatLM-mini-Chinese/README.en.md

      accelerate config
      ```

      Start training.
-If you want to use the configuration provided by the project, please add the parameter `--config_file ./accelerate.yaml` after the following command `accelerate launch`. *This configuration is based on the single-machine 2xGPU configuration. *
+If you want to use the configuration provided by the project, please add the parameter `--config_file ./accelerate.yaml` after the following command `accelerate launch`. *This configuration is based on the single-machine 2xGPU configuration.*

      *There are two scripts for pre-training.
 The trainer implemented in this project corresponds to `train.py`, and the trainer implemented by huggingface corresponds to `pre_train.py`.
 You can use either one and the effect will be the same.
 The training information display of the trainer implemented in this project is more beautiful, and it is easier to modify the training details (such as loss function, log records, etc.).
-All support breakpoints to continue training.
+All support checkpoint to continue training.
 The trainer implemented in this project supports continuing training after a breakpoint at any position.
-Press ` ctrl+c` will save the breakpoint information when exiting the script. *
+Press ` ctrl+c` will save the breakpoint information when exiting the script.*

      Single machine and single card:
      ```bash